 I'll admit, sometimes I love a good 'cheeeeeeese' face, but those natural smile shots are just magical.
 When people laugh they smile with their eyes and this will really stand out in your photographs.

 If your child(ren) are anything like mine, as soon as they see a camera they either turn into a supermodel or cover their face and run away.
 This is where action shots (as I like to call them) come in handy.
-Taking a few candid snaps when they are busy not only allows you to photograph them without pulling your hair out, but it also means you can really capture the essence of the celebration.
+Taking a few candid snaps when they are busy not only allows you to photograph them without pulling your hair out, but it also means you can create a full story of your day.

 Don't just photograph the kids.

-Whether its just one, or a group of photographs together they all tell a story.
+I love stories, and whether its just one, or a group of photographs together they all tell a tale.
 Documentary has got to be one of my favourite genres of photography.
-When we take photos we are all documenting our own lives, so that in the future our children can look back at the fun times we had with them with a big smile.
+When we take photos we are documenting our lives, so that in the future we can look back at the fun times we had with a big smile.

 From costumes to cobwebs, make sure you capture everything.